Elgg/Elgg/mod/htmlawed/vendors/htmLawed/htmLawed_README.txt

 -- 4.6  Comparison with 'HTMLPurifier' -----------------------------o

   The HTMLPurifier PHP library by Edward Yang is a very good HTML filtering script that uses object oriented PHP code.
-Compared to htmLawed, it:
+Compared to htmLawed, it (as of mid-2009):

   *  does not support PHP versions older than 5.0 (HTMLPurifier dropped PHP 4 support after version 2)